Slowly Varying Regression under Sparsity: Introduction

-where $\text{Supp}(\bm{\beta})$ denotes the set that corresponds to the support of vector $\bm{\beta}$ and $S_1 \triangle S_2$ denotes the symmetric difference of sets $S_1,S_2$.
-The objective function \eqref{eq:obj_orig} penalizes both the least-squares loss of the $T$ regressions and the $\ell_2$ coefficient distance between regressions that are similar with magnitude $\lambda_\delta$.
-We also introduce a further $\ell_2$ regularization term of magnitude $\lambda_\beta$ for robustness purposes \citep{bertsimas2018characterization}.
-There are three types of constraints on the regression coefficients $\bm{\beta}^t$ (the parameters $K_{\text{L}}, K_{\text{G}}, K_{\text{C}}$ have to satisfy $K_{\text{L}} \leq K_{\text{G}} \leq D$ and $K_{\text{C}} \leq 2 K_{\text{L}} T$ to be consistent): \begin{itemize} \item[-] \textit{Local Sparsity}: Each regression has at most $K_{\text{L}}$ relevant features (constraint \eqref{eq:indsparse}). \item[-] \textit{Global Sparsity}: There are at most $K_{\text{G}}$ relevant features across all $T$ regressions (constraint \eqref{eq:globsparse}). \item[-] \textit{Sparsely Varying Support}: There is a difference of at most $K_{\text{C}}$ relevant features among similar regressions $s,t$ across all pairs of similar regressions (constraint \eqref{eq:sparsevary}). \end{itemize} This exact formulation is generally considered infeasible beyond toy scales ($D \leq 10^2,\ T \leq 10$) due to the combinatorial complexity of the sparsity constraints.
-Therefore, many authors have proposed various relaxations in order to solve this problem, including fused lasso \citep{tibshirani2005sparsity} and sum-of-norms regularization \citep{ohlsson2010segmentation}.
+\begin{revi} For consistency, $K_{\text{L}}, K_{\text{G}}, K_{\text{C}}$ satisfy $K_{\text{L}} \leq K_{\text{G}} \leq D$ and $K_{\text{C}} \leq 2 K_{\text{L}} T$ and $2(K_{\text{G}}-K_{\text{L}}) \leq K_{\text{C}}$. \end{revi} This exact formulation is generally considered infeasible beyond toy scales ($D \leq 10^2,\ T \leq 10$) due to the combinatorial complexity of the sparsity constraints.
+Therefore, many authors have proposed various relaxations in order to solve variants of this problem, including fused lasso \citep{tibshirani2005sparsity} and sum-of-norms regularization \citep{ohlsson2010segmentation}; we review such approaches in Section \ref{ssec:literature-slowlyvarying}.
 Our key contribution in this paper is to show that this general problem can be reformulated as a binary convex optimization problem, which then can be solved efficiently using a cutting plane-type algorithm.
 This reformulation is primarily enabled by an exact smooth relaxation of the solution under sparsity constraints, which, to the best of our knowledge, has not appeared in prior literature.
-Furthermore, we discuss in Section \ref{sec:literature-sparse} how the reformulation directly extends to any sparse quadratic convex problem of a general form, making the relaxation generally applicable.
+Furthermore, we discuss in Section \ref{ssec:literature-sparse} how the reformulation directly extends to any sparse quadratic convex problem of a general form, making the relaxation generally applicable.